Preparing for DMS 2.0

 - Develop and implement written policies and procedures, steps, timelines, and forms for responding to mediation requests.
 This includes:

-- assigning a public agency representative with decision-making authority to the mediation; and
+- Assigning a public agency representative with decision-making authority to the mediation.

 - Describe mediation in the procedural safeguard notice to parents.